michele2938/Stationary-Schr-dinger-s-equation-/README.md

 # Stationary-Schrodinger-equation
-A basic study of bound states, energy levels given the schrödinger's equation, using a static potential (time-indipendent)
+A basic study of bound states and energy levels given the schrödinger's equation, using a static potential (time-indipendent)

 ## Theory
 We analyse a static potential V(x) a very particular case in reality.